epinio/epinio/README.md

 <img src="./docs/epinio.png" width="50%" height="50%">

+## What

+Epinio makes it easy for developers to deploy their applications to Kubernetes.
+Easy means:

+- No previous experience with Kubernetes is required
+- No steep learning curve
+- Quick local setup with zero configuration
+- Deploying to production similar to development

+## Why

+Kubernetes is becoming the de-facto standard for container orchestration.
+Developers may want to use Kubernetes for all the benefits it provides or may have to do so because that's what their Ops team has chosen.
+Whatever the case, using Kubernetes is not simple.
+It has a steep learning curve and doing it right is a full time job.
+Developers should spend their time working on their applications, not doing operations.

+Epinio is adding the needed abstractions and intelligence to allow Developers to use Kubernetes as a PaaS (Platform as a Service).

 ## Principles

+Epinio's development is governed by the following principles:

 - must fit in less than 4GB of RAM
 - must install in less than 5 minutes when images are warm
-- must install with a one-line command and zero config
+- must install with an one-line command and zero config
-- must completely uninstall and leave the cluster in its previous state with a one-line command
+- must completely uninstall and leave the cluster in its previous state with an one-line command
 - must work on local clusters (edge friendly)

-### Guidelines
+### Guidelines (soft-principles)

+- When possible, prefer:
-- if possible, choose components that are written in go
+  - components that are written in go
+  - Kubernetes primitives over custom resources
+  - Well known components with active community over custom code
 - all acceptance tests should run in less than 10 minutes
 - all tests should be able to run on the minimal cluster